 It can be complicated, but understanding your rights and options can help.

 Paying for treatment with insurance

 Navigating the insurance process for addiction treatment can become a nightmare if you are stuck with large or unexpected bills.
 Instead of “getting the care you need and then figuring out how to pay for it” we’re here to help you “get the care you need and have insurance help pay for it.”

 Insurance coverage for addiction treatment varies by your plan and where you live.
 It’s complicated, but it’s doable.
 Here are some steps to follow:

 2. Review your insurance plan benefits and coverage.

 You can find most of these online through your insurance portal’s website.
 They are called “certificates of coverage.”
 If you can’t find it, call your insurance provider to clarify.
 The phone number can be found on the back of your insurance card.

-3. Find quality evidence-based care.
+3. Find quality science-based care.

-Use the level of care, or treatment setting, recommended by the Addiction Treatment Needs Assessment, and/or by your healthcare provider, to narrow down the list of options and find high quality evidence-based treatment that is covered under your insurance plan.
+Use the level of care, or treatment setting, recommended by the Addiction Treatment Needs Assessment, and/or by your healthcare provider, to narrow down the list of options and find high quality science-based treatment that is covered under your insurance plan.